 Established in 2003 by Jack and Pamela Mann.
 The scholarship is intended to benefit graduate students in the Community-Based Human Services Management Program affiliated with TARGET, Inc. The Frank C. Marino Scholarship Fund: Under the provisions of this contribution, \$250.00 is available annually to give scholarship aid to needy and deserving students.
 The Kendrick M. '51 and Elizabeth Muth '54 McCall Scholarship Fund: Established in 2000 by Elizabeth McCall in loving memory and in celebration of the life of Kendrick McCall who devoted his career to improving public education as a teacher, consultant, and administrator.
 The scholarship is awarded to a deserving sophomore, junior, or senior who is majoring in education or the sciences and who demonstrates academic distinction.
 The Anna Kenney Walls McCool Scholarship Fund: Established in 1988 on the occasion of her 50th class reunion.
 This scholarship serves as a tribute to Ann McCool, a devoted teacher and honorary trustee of the College.
 The recipient must have and maintain at least a 2.5 GPA and be of exemplary moral character.
 Preference will be given to a student from Sussex County, Delaware, followed by a resident of the Eastern Shore of Maryland.
 The William McCormick, Jr. Memorial Scholarship Fund: Established by family, friends, colleagues, and former students of Dr. William McCormick, Jr., dean of academic affairs from 1973 until his death in 1983.
 It is awarded annually to a returning student who represents the qualities for which Dean McCormick is remembered: concern and love for college community, caring for others in a humane manner, and high personal and academic integrity.
-The McDaniel College Endowed Scholarship Fund: Established in 1985 by the family and friends of the College to honor family and friends.
-The John P. McGlaughlin Memorial Scholarship Fund: Established in 1988 by Pete McGlaughlin, Class of 1970, in memory of his father, Class of 1941.
+The McDaniel Budapest Scholarship Fund: This scholarship is awarded to a deserving McDaniel College Budapest student.
+The McDaniel College Community Scholarship Fund: Established in 1985 to honor family and friends of the College.
+The John P. McGlaughlin and Shirley R. McGlaughlin '43 Memorial Scholarship Fund: Established in 1988 by Pete McGlaughlin, Class of 1970, in memory of his father, Class of 1941.
 Preference is given to those students who are spirited and whose academic and human potential would benefit from wise and sensitive support and counsel as they seek direction to their lives, and to those who enjoy and participate in extracurricular activities.
-The Gerald F. Minnaugh Scholarship Fund for Future Teachers: Established in 1998 by Richard G. Kief in memory of his uncle, Gerald F. Minnaugh.
+The Middendorf Foundation Scholarship: Established in 2003 by The Middendorf Foundation, Inc. The scholarship is intended to benefit graduate students in the Community-Based Human Services Management Program affiliated with TARGET, Inc. The Gerald F. Minnaugh Scholarship Fund for Future Teachers: Established in 1998 by Richard G. Kief in memory of his uncle, Gerald F. Minnaugh.
 This scholarship is awarded to students in good academic standing who are preparing to become teachers, with preference for students from the Maryland or Pennsylvania area.
 The Veronica Kompanek '40 and Alvan N. '38 Moore Scholarship Fund: Established in 1999, the scholarship is awarded annually to a deserving sophomore, junior, or senior.
 The Mund Scholarship Fund: